IAmAnonymouse777/Blog-project/README.md

 - The website is designed to be responsive, ensuring smooth functionality across various devices like mobile phones, tablets, and desktops.

-## Screenshot
-1. Homepage View

-A glimpse of the homepage with the blog categories and interactive features.

-2. Blog Creation Page

-Users can create and edit their blogs using the built-in text editor.

-3. Notes Section

-The Quick Notes and Permanent Notes sections for managing temporary and saved ideas.

-4. Search Functionality

-The search feature allowing users to explore recipes, news, and stock market updates.